 Bad Liver and a Broken Heart is the first book of photography from artist São Trindade (b.
-1960, Portugal), named after a song by Tom Waits:
+1960, Portugal), named after the lyrics in a song by Tom Waits:

 Well I got a bad liver and broken heart,

 Yeah, I drunk me a river since you tore me apart